rui-qian/READ/README.md

 <p align="center"> <img src="assets/analysis.png" width="100%"> </p>

 ## News
+- [x] [🚨2025.8.27]  We are working on a systematic framework, which will be released soon.
+Stay tuned!
 - [x] [2025.5.2] We upload our Poster and Thumbnail images on the [Poster-PNG](https://cvpr.thecvf.com/media/PosterPDFs/CVPR%202025/32873.png?t=1746173344.9632757), see also [Poster-PDF](https://huggingface.co/datasets/rui-qian/misc/blob/main/cvpr2025-poster.pdf).
 - [x] [🚨2025.2.26] READ has been accepted to CVPR 2025🎉🎉🎉!
 - [x] [2025.1.21] The current code is somewhat messy, but we are confident that the results from the paper can be reproduced if all parameters are correctly set.
 If time permits, we will refactor the current code.
 Stay tuned!